-Plug-In Electric Vehicles Not Needed to Meet Federal CAFE Perhaps the most interesting conclusion in the report is that plug-in electric vehicles are not needed to meet the Federal 2025 CAFE standards.
-This is not welcome news to Tesla’s Elon Musk or Nissan’s Carlos Ghosn.
+Plug-in electric vehicles are not needed to meet the Federal 2025 CAFE standards.
 The primary reason electric vehicles (EVs) and plug-in hybrid vehicles (PHEVs) will impact the overall vehicle fleet are to satisfy California's mandate for zero emission vehicles (ZEVs) in the fleet.
 California's regulations also are shared with northeastern states.

 There have been over 1,800 car brands in the United States auto industry since 1896.
 Entrepreneurs and enthusiasts saw the American auto industry as a way to make a name for themselves and, hopefully, a lot of money.
 This set off a wave of industrial Darwinism that continues today.
 Car brands came and went with startling regularity.
 Some brands launched and died quickly and are now just a faint memory if remembered at all.
 It would take a real automotive history buff to remember the Adria, or the Carhartt, or the Hackett.
 Some more recent brands are still fresh in our memory like Oldsmobile, Pontiac, Mercury, Plymouth, Hummer and Saturn.
 Today, there are 40 car brands on sale in the United States.
 Some names are so strong that they keep coming back in one form or another.

 Stutz Sold 35,000 Cars Until Falling to the Great Depression

 A once-storied name in the American luxury auto [...]